pwsmith/htmlex/README.md

 I have found a difference in the height of the glossing examples between using Linux and macOS.
 When used on linux computers, the examples appear one line too low relative to the judgement marker and the number counter.
 To fix this, the value of `gloss-individual-word` should be set to `-1em;` when using linux (if the problem appears, I have only tested it on Arch-based distros).
+I haven't tested the behaviour on Windows, so I don't know if similar behaviour arises.

 # Contributors

 The major contributor is [Peter W. Smith](https://pwsmith.github.io), but the glossing template was modified from [this answer](https://linguistics.stackexchange.com/a/159) on stackexchange to a question about interlinear glossing.
-Thus, a lot of credit is due to Pat, the author of the answer, for how to get the glosses lined up with the words.
+Thus, a lot of credit is due to [Pat](https://linguistics.stackexchange.com/users/136/pat), the author of the answer, for how to get the glosses lined up with the words.

 # Note